What is a sebaceous cyst?

 The primary symptom of a sebaceous cyst is a small lump under the skin.
 The lump usually is not painful.
 In some cases, however, cysts can get inflamed and become tender to the touch.
 There may be redness and/or increased temperature of the skin on the area of the cyst.
 Drainage from the cyst will appear grayish-white and cheese-like and will have a foul smell.

 Blocked glands or swollen hair follicles in the skin may be the cause.
 Trauma to skin has been reported, as well.
 Cysts sometimes are hereditary.

 How are sebaceous cysts diagnosed?

-Usually, a doctor can diagnose a sebaceous cyst with a simple examination of the skin.
-In some cases, the doctor will perform a biopsy to rule out certain conditions.
+Usually, a doctor can diagnose these cysts with a simple examination of the skin.
+In some cases, the doctor will perform a biopsy to rule out other skin growths.

 How are sebaceous cysts treated?

 In most cases, sebaceous cysts can be ignored as they usually are not dangerous.
 If a small cyst becomes inflamed, a doctor can inject it with a steroid drug to reduce swelling.
-A doctor may surgically remove a cyst that is large, tender or inflamed.
+A doctor may drain a cyst that is large, tender or inflamed.
 Larger cysts may need to be removed if they cause hair loss on the scalp or interfere with clothing.

 - Patient.co.uk.
 Epidermoid and Pilar Cysts (Sebaceous Cysts).
 Accessed 7/5/2013.